artsy/rosalind/README.md

 ## Search Connection

-Rosalind communicates directly with the search cluster to search for artworks.
-Search is guarded behind a VPN, so to retrieve artwork search results locally, make sure you're connected to VPN associated with the environment you're targeting (production or staging).
+Rosalind communicates directly with the OpenSearch cluster to search for artworks.
+OpenSearch is guarded behind a VPN, so to retrieve artwork search results locally, make sure you're connected to VPN associated with the environment you're targeting (production or staging).